 So if you’re not a reader, become one.

-A key core value we hold close at iThemes is Learn, Grow, then Share.
+A key core value we hold close at iThemes is Learn, Grow, then Teach and Share.

 Always be learning.
 Always be growing.
 Seek ways to do so.
 Find mentors at the workplace and ask questions and listen.
 Buy their lunch, make and bring them their morning coffee.